ZichenFrankFu/Backside_of_the_Moon/README.md

 A skybox is created, and the lake reflects the skybox.

 <img width="711" alt="Screenshot 2024-11-30 at 15 50 59" src="https://github.com/user-attachments/assets/cd3bcbac-12ac-4d75-9c5c-c8f36d1848eb">

+*Fog*

+*Bloom Filter*

+The Bloom Filter has been turned on for room 2.

 *Sounds and Music*